The new BitNinja Transparent Proxy offers a new way for a much easier WAF setup and more convenient WAF management.

 Go to the [redirect_options] where you’ll see this:

-Please remove the ; in each row.
+Please remove the ; in the last row.
 So, this section should look like this:

 As you can see, the server has to be able to process tproxy iptables.
 It is available from CentOS 6+.